 We should never underestimate the importance of everyday home life in generating pleasure, confidence and ongoing interest in learning.
 Indeed, some of the best 'homework' is to be found in:

-Individual teachers decide the format and procedures for homework.
+Each teacher decides on the format and procedures for homework for their class.
 This might be nightly or in contract form.

 It enables them to consolidate what they have learnt at school, thus increasing the pupil's confidence and enjoyment of learning.